How To Gauge Your Ears: A Guide To Ear Stretching

 For one thing, there is no exact, standardized measurement for gauges, which means that different brands might have slightly different widths listed as the same gauge.

 You also have to be mindful of the fact that one gauge unit is not always the same size as another.
 There’s a two gauge difference between 8 G and 6 G, which have one millimeter between them.
-But there’s also a two gauge difference between 2 G and 0 G, but the difference between those is twice as large (two millimeters).
+There’s also a two gauge difference between 2 G and 0 G, but the difference between those is twice as large (two millimeters).

 It’s important to know that and take it more slowly when stretching between two gauges that are further apart.

-To avoid any of these issues, always double check the millimeter measurements for the tapers and jewelry.
+To avoid any of these issues, always double-check the millimeter measurements for the tapers and jewelry.
 They’ll give you a more accurate idea of what you’re dealing with.

 We might come to a day when ear gauging is considered ordinary and widely accepted.
 Unfortunately, we’re not there yet.

 Some people still find stretched ears off-putting and others see them as unprofessional.
 When it’s just personal preference or a matter of taste, that’s not much of an issue.
-But problems can arise when dealing with potential employers or clients.
+Still, problems can arise when dealing with potential employers or clients.

 Depending on the line of work you want to go into, stretching your ears beyond a certain point might make it harder for you to land a job or convince a client to work with you.
 It’s hardly fair, but it’s a reality that you need to be aware of when you decide how far you want to stretch your ears.